ben353/advprog2Project2/README.md

 #### 5.Video
-Link to the video that shows the user stories: (add plz)
+Link to the video that shows the user stories: https://youtu.be/9lpEeVVw1mw